okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-customization/customize-email-templates/index.md

 #### Overview of what this EA feature enables

 The Early Access (EA) Enhanced email Macros feature provides you with the functionality to customize the email templates with greater flexibility.
-It changes the underlying email templating engine from Expression Language varaibles to [Velocity Templating Language (VTL)](https://velocity.apache.org/), so that you can us enhanced conditional logic, as well as all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object).
-You can also use some of the org attributes in these macros as documented below.
+It changes the underlying email templating engine from Expression Language variables to [Velocity Templating Language (VTL)](https://velocity.apache.org/), so that you can use enhanced conditional logic, all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object), as well as some of the org attributes in these macros as documented below.

 ##### What this EA feature doesn't enable